Lobbyist Tim Meenan

 - Specifies that certain provisions of law do not apply to fully autonomous vehicles operating with the automated driving system engaged.

-SB932 by Senator Brandes passed its thirds and final committee this week and will be up next on the senate floor.
+SB932 by Senator Brandes passed its third and final committee last week and will be up next on the Senate floor on April 30th.

 7. EXPANDED USES OF UNMANNED AIRCRAFT SB766/HB75